 Public funds deposits are a significant source of funds for our lending and investment activities.
 At December 31, 2018, \$295.4 million, or 13.0% of our total deposits, consisted of public funds deposits from local government entities, primarily domiciled in the state of Texas, such as townships, school districts, hospital districts, sheriff departments and other municipalities, which are collateralized by letters of credit from the FHLB and investment securities.
 Given our use of these high-average balance public funds deposits as a source of funds, our inability to retain such funds could adversely affect our liquidity.
 Further, our public funds deposits are primarily interest-bearing transaction accounts and are therefore more sensitive to interest rate risks.
-If we are forced to pay higher rates on our public funds accounts to retain those funds, or if we are unable to retain such funds and we are forced to resort to other sources of funds for our lending and investment activities, such as borrowings from the FHLB, the interest expense associated with these other funding sources may be higher than the rates we are currently paying on our public funds deposits, which could adversely affect our net income.
+If we are forced to pay higher rates on our public funds for our lending and investment activities, such as borrowings from the FHLB, the interest expense associated with these other funding sources may be higher than the rates we are currently paying on our public funds deposits, which could adversely affect our net income.